egamorim/e-dish/README.md

 # e-dish
 <p>
-    e-dish is a fictitious website that I've created as an example of how to configure Spring cloud stream with Apache Kafka and Schema Registry within a Spring boot application.
+    e-dish is a fictitious service that I've created as an example of how to configure Spring cloud stream with Apache Kafka and Schema Registry within a Spring boot application.
 </p>